simonlabcode/bakR/README.md

   3. Call (from R or R_studio) devtools::install("DynamicSeq", build_vignettes = TRUE)
   4. Can load package with library(DynamicSeq) like normal
   5. Call vignettes("Getting-Started", package = "DynamicSeq") to see introductory vignette.

+Small updates will constantly be made, so make sure to pull changes from Github and reinstall frequently.

 If trying to run on the cluster, installation should be done through an interactive R session.
 The steps are as follows:
   1. Clone the repository to your ruddle account (or use Globus to transfer the locally cloned copy) and navigate to directory containing repo directory (not the repo directory      itself)
   2. Make a new directory to house installed packages (this prevents errors during installation due to permissions):